In this article you will find the following:

 If you look to the top right side of the screen, you’ll see the red Safe Mode.
 You may have to enter your password.
 If you wish to install/update macOS, you can do that in Safe Mode without interference.

 Commonly, third-party accessories can also cause your MacBook to get stuck on the Apple logo.
-You should unplug all third-party accessories like a mouse, monitors, USB flash drives, etc. After doing this, you can boot your Mac to see if the problem persists.
+You should unplug all third-party accessories like a mouse, monitors, USB flash drives, etc. After doing this, you can boot your Mac to see if the MacBook is still showing the Apple logo but is not turning on.

 Step 4.
 Reset PRAM/NVRAM

 If your MacBook keeps freezing when booting up, it’s because of a startup-based issue.
 We’ll have a look at PRAM/NVRAM.
-It saves settings like the startup-disk selection to ensure your Mac powers up efficiently.
+It saves settings like the startup disk selection to ensure your Mac powers up efficiently.
+If your MacBook is only showing Apple logo during startup, it may be having trouble locating the correct disk.

-Too many connections can result in the saved information going haywire, causing your Mac to face problems when booting up.
+Too many connections can result in the saved information going haywire, causing your MacBook to get stuck on the Apple screen and other problems when booting up.
 So it’s worth giving this a try.

 Reset PRAM/NVRAM like this:

-- Press the Power button, followed by Option + Command P + R keys concurrently
+- Press the Power button, followed by Option + Command P + R keys concurrently.

 - It will take 20 seconds to reset the PRAM/NVRAM then you can boot your machine up again.